Vaithre/lunar-plasma/README.md

 ## Quick examples

-Once Lunar Plasma is installed, you can use it from any script or executable that loads `~/.local/opt/lunar-plasma/lunar-plasma.lua`.
-A more ergonomic way to load the library is planned for a future version.
+Once Lunar Plasma is installed, you can use it from any script or executable that loads `~/.local/opt/lunar-plasma/lunar-plasma.lua`

 #### Set default output volume to 50%